-Jim Greayer is an accomplished writer and director of documentaries and drama.
-After working for fifteen years making films for US and British television he directed his first full length feature in May 2015.
+Jim shot his first full length feature drama in 2015.
 The Chameleon tells the terrifying true story of one of America’s most prolific but least known serial killers.
-Starring Joseph Millson, Sarah-Jane Potts, Amy Manson and Antonia Campbell-Hughes, the film was shot over eighteen days in the UK and Spain and is distributed worldwide by Entertainment One.
-The Chameleon opened the British Independent Film Festival on 6th May at the Empire Leicester Square in London.
-LATEST: The Chameleon won three awards at BiFF 2016:
+Starring Joseph Millson, Sarah-Jane Potts, Amy Manson, Antonia Campbell-Hughes and Richard Brake, the film is distributed worldwide by Entertainment One.

-Jim has just finished final post on Barbarians Rising, a major new eight hour historical drama epic for History US (A&E Networks).
+In 2016 Jim helped produce Barbarians Rising, a major eight hour historical drama-doc hybrid for History (A&E Networks).

 In 2017 Jim wrote and directed the short film Doll’s House, which premiered in May at the Paris Short Film Festival, and series produced and directed Eight Days That Made Rome, an epic drama documentary series presented by Bettany Hughes and starring Joseph Millson, Sarah-Jane Potts, Richard Brake, Aislinn Sands and Jack Ellis (“…brutality and bookishness” – The Sunday Times)